lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/1_Lesson_1/index.md

 ![](/images/uploads/screen-shot-2018-05-28-at-11.57.41-am.png)

-As we discussed, we will mainly be coding inside of the "sketch.js" file, so the P5 Web Editor presents this file to you automatically when a new File is created.
+As we discussed, we will mainly be coding inside of the "sketch.js" file, so the P5 Web Editor presents this file to you automatically when a new project is created.

+The other two files, HTML and CSS, have different functions that let the js file work efficiently.
+On a general level, the HTML file is the foundation that the code is built on.
+It tells the program where to find various resources and how to structure all of those resources.
+The CSS file is used for changing the appearance of various on-screen elements.
+Later in the course we will dive into the HTML file, but won't be getting too much into the CSS as much.

 ## Functions